NVIDIA/MDL-SDK/README.md

 ## Building the MDL SDK from Source

 MDL uses [CMake](http://www.cmake.org/) to generate build files for a particular development environment.
-It is suggested to use CMake 3.11 or later, which can be downloaded from the [CMake Website](https://cmake.org/download/).
+It is required to use CMake 3.12 or later, which can be downloaded from the [CMake Website](https://cmake.org/download/).
 When using a Unix-like system, you can install the *cmake* package using the respective package management systems.
 On the Mac OS X platform, third party